deepglugs/deep_imagen/README.md

 in the expected format.

 ### Setup:
-You will need GelbooruViewr and pybooru to run.
+You will need GelbooruViewer and pybooru to run.

-First clone GelbooruViewr into the deep-imagen repo:
+First clone GelbooruViewer into the deep-imagen repo:
 ```bash
 cd path/to/deep-imagen/
 git clone https://github.com/ArchieMeng/GelbooruViewer